Last updated: June 2026

 - OpenRouter as a safety net - when a primary provider rate-limits you, route the same request through an OpenRouter free model

-- Paid burst capacity — keep a small paid balance on OpenAI or Anthropic for the queries where you actually need GPT-5 or Claude Opus 4.x quality
+- Paid burst capacity - keep a small paid balance on OpenAI or Anthropic for the queries where you actually need the latest GPT-5 or Claude Opus 4.8 / Fable 5 quality

 Most production agents I have built run 90 percent through free tiers and only spend on the top 10 percent of high-stakes calls.